-In 2018, he released his first album, naturæ, which debuts in the history of the Brazilian ukulele as the first instrumental album in the instrument.
+In 2018, he released his first album, "naturæ", which debuts in the history of the Brazilian ukulele as the first instrumental album in the instrument.
 The album contains songs played only in the ukulele, and partnerships with Diogo Fernandes (bass) and Felipe Moreira (piano).
-The album songbook was also launched, with the tablature and standard notation.
+He also published the album songbook with tabs and sheet music which is available worldwide.

 Tostes also provides workshops and events inside and outside the country, in both Portuguese and English languages, and is responsible for the Festival Brasileiro de Ukulele (Brazilian Ukulele Festival), an annual event since 2017.